CommunityHiQ/Frends.Community.RabbitMQ/README.md

 `git clone https://github.com/CommunityHiQ/Frends.Community.RabbitMQ.git`

-Restore dependencies

-`nuget restore frends.community.rabbitmq`

-Rebuild the project
+Build the project.

-Run Tests with nunit3.
-Tests can be found under

-`Frends.Community.Email.Tests\bin\Release\Frends.Community.RabbitMQ.Tests.dll`
+`dotnet build`

+Run Tests.

+`dotnet test`

-Create a nuget package
+Create a nuget package.

-`nuget pack nuspec/Frends.Community.RabbitMQ.nuspec`
+`dotnet pack --configuration Release`

 # Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.